Eliagiac/sudoku-solver/README.md

     python sudoku_solver.py
     ```

-2. Use the GUI to input a Sudoku puzzle and let the solver work its magic!
+2. In the GUI, click on "Show solution" and let the solver work its magic! <br />

+3. You can then use the navigation buttons to view explanations on the steps required to solve the puzzle.

-(The solver currently does not accept user inputs, it uses a set of hard-coded puzzles.)
+*The solver currently does not accept user inputs, it uses a set of example puzzles of varying difficulty.*

 ## Roadmap

-- Implement more advanced solving techniques.
+- [ ] Implement more advanced solving techniques.
-- Enhance GUI features and usability.
+- [ ] Enhance GUI features and usability.
-- Add explanations and step-by-step walkthroughs of a solution.
+- [x] Add explanations and step-by-step walkthroughs of a solution.
-- Add ways to input puzzles manually.
+- [ ] Add ways to input puzzles manually.
-- Add an option to scan a puzzle grid from a picture.
+- [ ] Add an option to scan a puzzle grid from a picture.

 ## License